Chapter Ten · Financial Literacy

 Joint savings at Alliant (3.10% APY) or Capital One (2.50% APY).
 Show the child monthly interest deposits to make compound growth tangible.

 Pre-teens can handle a monthly budget for discretionary spending and are ready for their first debit card with parental controls.
-This is when money management becomes a real, practiced skill.
+Money management becomes a real skill.

 What to teach

-• Show compound interest by comparing account balance with and without interest over time
+- ·Show compound interest by comparing balance with and without interest over time

 Account recommendation